maximtrp/ranger-cmus/README.md

 # ranger-cmus

-This plugin adds 3 custom commands for integrating [ranger](https://ranger.github.io) and [cmus](https://cmus.github.io) audio player:
+This is a plugin for [ranger](https://ranger.github.io) file manager that adds 3 custom commands for interacting with [cmus](https://cmus.github.io) audio player:

 * `:cmus_play`: sending files/folders to playlist.
 * `:cmus_lib`: adding files/folders to library.